prbzrg/ThesisExperiments/README.md

 > ThesisExperiments

-It is authored by Hossein Pourbozorg.
+It is authored by Hossein Pourbozorg. the version of this repo that been used in my thesis is tagged as `BaseVersion` and all experiments executed with Julia 1.9.

+The main script that can generate the results is named `expr-patchnr.jl`.

 To (locally) reproduce this project, do the following:

+ 1. Download and install Julia. see https://julialang.org/downloads/

- 0. Download this code base.
+ 2. Download this code base.
 Notice that raw data are typically not included in the git-history and may need to be downloaded independently.

- 1. Open a Julia console and do:
+ 3. Open a Julia console and do:

     ```
     julia> using Pkg
     julia> Pkg.add("DrWatson") # install globally, for using `quickactivate`